ksator/junos-automation-with-AWX/README.md

 ```
 Once complete, exit out of the container.

-## install the Juniper.junos role to AWX
+## Add the Juniper.junos role to AWX

 In addition to the [ansible modules for Junos](http://docs.ansible.com/ansible/latest/list_of_network_modules.html#junos) shipped with AWX, there is also another modules librairy you can use to interact with Junos.
 These modules are available in the ```Juniper.junos``` role on [galaxy](https://galaxy.ansible.com/Juniper/junos/)